Quantifying the Internal Validity of Weighted Estimands: Applications to Common Estimands

 Estimating these bounds requires the estimation of one additional quantity beyond the OLS estimand, which is the expectation of $\var(D\mid X)$.
-The width of these bounds depends crucially on $B_u - B_\ell$, the width of the support for unit-level treatment effects.
+The width of these bounds depends crucially on $\overline{\tau} - \underline{\tau}$, the width of the support of $\tau_0$.

-Alternatively, we can assess the internal validity of $\beta_\text{OLS}$ with respect to an alternative estimand such as $\E[Y(1) - Y(0)\mid D=1]$, the average treatment effect on the treated.
-In this case, we consider an alternative representation of the estimand:
+To obtain the MIV of $\beta_\text{OLS}$ when the ATT is the target parameter, we use the following representation: